Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 More details on built-in and custom evaluators can be found [here][evaluators].

-#### Run Evaluation in cloud:
+#### Run Evaluation in the cloud

-To run evaluation in cloud the following are needed:
+To run evaluation in the cloud the following are needed:

 - Evaluators
 - Data to be evaluated